schollenberger/pi-sensorlab/LCD-Module/lcd-module-readme.md

     RS     - Register select (0 = command register, 1 = data register)
     RW     - Read/Write, may be set to GND write only mode and busy waiting E      - Clock / Enable - no internal pull-up!
-    A      - Anode of LED backlight (connect via 100 Ohms to +5V) K      - Cathode of LED backlight (connect to GND)
+    A      - Anode of LED backlight (connect via at 68 - 100 Ohms to +5V).
+             Voltage on LED on a 4x20 display has been measured to be between 2.8-3.0V.
+Typical current is specified as 45mA, however, if you want to control the backlight via a GPIO port, the current should be around 2mA which requries the resistor to be around 1.5kOhms.
+    K      - Cathode of LED backlight (connect to GND)

     HD44780 2004 (4x20 char) - electrical compatiple with module above